subugoe/rdd-technical-reference/rdd-technical-reference.md

 - every code repo must have

-    - a README.md file that contains
+    - a README.md file that contains @TODO mw: provide link to example
+        - link to original repository
         - short introduction
         - link to demo instance
         - example or demo installation
         - link to licence file
+        - contribution guide
-        - contribution guide, link to style guide, link to bugtracker
+        - link to style guide
+        - link to bugtracker/project managemenmt system
         - known issues
         - badges to ci status
     - a LICENCE file